emmo-repo/EMMO/README.md

 ### EMMO relations
 All EMMO relations are subrelations of the relations found in the two roots: *mereotopological* and *semiotical*.
 The relation hierarchy extends more vertically (i.e. more subrelations) than horizontally (i.e. less sibling relations), facilitating the categorisation and inferencing of individuals.

+Imposing all relations to fall under mereotopology or semiotics is how the EMMO force the developers to respect its perspectives.
+Two entities are related only by contact or parthood (mereotopology) or by standing one for another (semiosis): no other types of relation are possible within the EMMO.

 ![Figure 3.
 The full hierarchy of EMMO relations.](doc/EMMORelation.png)